-All partners shall be given written, 60-day notice.
+All partners shall be given written 60-day notice.
 The 60-day time frame shall be determined based upon the postmark date of the notice.

-amending this MOU Agreement.
+All partners that are signatory parties to this MOU Agreement will be allowed to participate in amending this MOU Agreement.

 Each year, prior to the beginning of the Program Year on July 1, the partners will negotiate an infrastructure and shared costs budget agreement for the upcoming year.

 When partners cannot agree upon the shared costs the WIB Executive Committee will intervene.
 If, after the 30-day period of remediation, a required partner identified in Section 1, Item 1.d. of the Governor's Guidelines does not agree to approve the local budget, then the infrastructure costs allocated to that required partner under the local budget will be determined as described in items 20 and 21 of Section 2; 17 of the Governor's Guidelines.

 15. ADDITIONAL LOCAL PROVISIONS (OPTIONAL) (Sec.
+121(c)(2)(B)) (§678.500(c))

-121(c)(2)(B)) (§678.500(c)) 16.
-ADDITIONAL PARTNERS (Sec.
-121 (b)(2)) West Central Illinois Area Agency on Aging and Spoon River College 17.
-AUTHORITY AND SIGNATURES (Governor's Guidelines, Section 1, Item 8(p); Section 5, Items 28-29) (§678.500(d)) Include a statement that the individuals signing the MOU have authority to represent and sign on behalf of their program under WIOA. • Include a statement that the individuals signing the MOU have authority to represent and sign on Include a statement that the individuals signing the MOU have authority to represent and sign on behalf of their program under WIOA.
+16. ADDITIONAL PARTNERS (Sec.
+121 (b)(2))

+West Central Illinois Area Agency on Aging and Spoon River College

+17. AUTHORITY AND SIGNATURES (Governor's Guidelines, Section 1, Item 8(p); Section 5, Items 28-29) (§678.500(d))

+• Include a statement that the individuals signing the MOU have authority to represent and sign on behalf of their program under WIOA.

 Individuals signing this Memorandum of Understanding have been authorized by their agency to sign on behalf of their designated program(s).
 The Workforce Innovation Board of Western Illinois and Chief Elected Officials Consortium of Western Illinois have approved this MOU.
-Both the WIB and CEO Consortium have authorized the Chair of each Board to sign the MOU on their Include a statement that the individuals signing the MOU have authority to represent and sign on behalf of their program under WIOA.
-Individuals signing this Memorandum of Understanding have been authorized by their agency to sign on behalf of their designated program(s).
-The Workforce Innovation Board of Western Illinois and Chief Elected Officials Consortium of Western Illinois have approved this MOU.
 Both the WIB and CEO Consortium have authorized the Chair of each Board to sign the MOU on their behalf.

+18. ATTACHMENTS

-Include a statement that the individuals signing the MOU have authority to represent and sign on behalf of their program under WIOA.
-Individuals signing this Memorandum of Understanding have been authorized by their agency to sign on behalf of their designated program(s).
-The Workforce Innovation Board of Western Illinois and Chief Elected Officials Consortium of Western Illinois have approved this MOU.
-Both the WIB and CEO Consortium have authorized the Chair of each Board to sign the MOU on their behalf.
-18. ATTACHMENTS Each Party acknowledges and agrees that the Attachments listed in this Section are attached hereto and incorporated into this MOU.
-Further, each Party acknowledges and agrees that by signing this MOU it
+Each Party acknowledges and agrees that the Attachments listed in this Section are attached hereto and incorporated into this MOU.
+Further, each Party acknowledges and agrees that by signing this MOU it agrees to be bound by the terms and conditions of the Attachments.

-Service Delivery Method Through The Local Comprehensive On E-STOP CENTER(S)
+LOCAL SERVICE MATRIX FOR COMPREHENSIVE ONE-STOP CENTERS X INCLUDES: CAREER SERVICES AVAILABLE THROUGH THE LOCAL COMPREHENSIVE ONE-STOP CENTER(S) OTHER PROGRAMS AND ACTIVITIES AVAILABLE THROUGH THE LOCAL COMPREHENSIVE ONE-STOP CENTER(S) SERVICE DELIVERY METHOD THROUGH THE LOCAL COMPREHENSIVE ONE-STOP CENTER(S)

 IDES NON-DISCLOSURE AGREEMENT X

-ONE-STOP OPERATING BUDGET SPREADSHEET [X
+ONE-STOP OPERATING BUDGET SPREADSHEET X

-CURRENT ONE-STOP OPERATOR AGREEMENT X]
+CURRENT ONE-STOP OPERATOR AGREEMENT X

+DIRECT LINKAGE CHECKLIST X

-OTHER [
+OTHER